 Corporate sustainability is an integral part of our organisation.
 The Group aims to maintain positive relations with all stakeholders through long term sustainable returns.
 The existing and continuing development of the Group is guided by the philosophy of development which "meets the needs of the present, without compromising its ability to provide for the needs of future generation".
-CEPCO's sustainable development aims at improving the economy, while preserving the environment and the social wellbeing of the people.
+CEPCO's sustainable development aims to improve the economy while preserving the environment and the social well-being of the people.

 In order to achieve these objectives, the Group needs to comply with regulatory laws throughout its business activities.
 This Sustainability Statement outlines our Group's efforts in upholding regulatory compliance, adopting best practices and human resource development.
-These values are intrinsic in helping us to avoid or mitigate risks that may have material and financial impacts on our business.
+These values are intrinsic in avoiding or mitigating risks that may have material and financial impacts on our business.